Table of Contents

 Causes and Diagnosis of Pediatric Retropharyngeal Abscess

-Disease is caused by aerobic as well as anaerobic organisms.
-Aerobic organisms include staphylococcus aureus and beta hemolytic streptococci.
-Anaerobic organisms include bacteroides and veillonella.
-Gram negative organisms include haemophilus parainfluenzae and bartonella henselae.
+The disease is caused by aerobic and anaerobic organisms.
+Aerobic organisms include Staphylococcus aureus and beta-hemolytic streptococci.
+Anaerobic organisms include Bacteroides and Veillonella.
+Gram-negative organisms include Haemophilus parainfluenzae and Bartonella henselae.

-As the infection is present in the deep spaces, definitive diagnosis is made by CT scan.
-Lateral neck radiograph shows the presence of infection in approximately 80 % of the cases.
-Retropharyngeal abcess is suspected in cases where the retropharyngeal space is half of the size of second cervical vertebra.
+Since the infection is present in deep spaces, a definitive diagnosis is made by a CT scan.
+A lateral neck radiograph shows the presence of infection in approximately 80% of cases.
+Retropharyngeal abscess is suspected in cases where the retropharyngeal space is half the size of the second cervical vertebra.

 Treatment of Pediatric Retropharyngeal Abscess

-Definitive treatment is surgical incision of the abcess and ultimately drainage.
-The procedure is usually carried out without general anesthesia as intubation can rupture the abcess leading to aspiration into the lungs.
+Definitive treatment is a surgical incision of the abscess and, ultimately, drainage.
+The procedure is usually carried out without general anesthesia because intubation can rupture the abscess, leading to aspiration into the lungs.

 Some severe cases may require emergency tracheostomy.
-The disease requires the administration of high dose of intravenous antibiotics.
-Chronic cases of retropharyngeal abcess usually occurs secondary to tuberculosis and requires antitubercular therapy.
+The disease requires a high dose of intravenous antibiotics.
+Chronic cases of retropharyngeal abscess usually occur secondary to tuberculosis and require antitubercular therapy.